pdaehne/XUM1541-Pro-Micro/README.md

    [![Jumpers when not installing RN1](images/Jumpers_RN1.preview.jpg)](images/Jumpers_RN1.jpg?raw=1)

-3. The full version with U1, RN2 and RN1.
+3. The full version with U1, C1, RN2 and RN1.
 This is the recommended version.
-RN1
-   limits the current between the IEC bus and the Pro Micro and protects the ports of the Pro Micro as well as your valuable retro devices connected to the IEC bus.
+   RN1 limits the current between the IEC bus and the Pro Micro and protects the ports of the Pro Micro as well as your valuable retro devices connected to the IEC bus.
 The electric circuit is exactly the same as used for the [ZoomFloppy](https://www.go4retro.com/products/zoomfloppy/) available for purchase from Retro Innovations.

-   Additionally to installing U1 and RN2 (see documentation for variant 2 above), you have to install resistor network RN1.
-Unlike resistor network RN2, the orientation of the network does not matter, but it is nevertheless good practice to solder pin 1 with the dot into the while marked on the silk screen (at the top in the picture below).
+   Additionally to installing U1, C1 and RN2 (see documentation for variant 2
+   above), you have to install resistor network RN1.
+Unlike resistor network RN2, the orientation of the network does not matter, but it is nevertheless good practice to solder pin 1 with the dot into the hole marked on the silk screen (at the top in the picture below).

    [![Soldering the Resistor Network RN1](images/Resistor_Network_RN1.preview.jpg)](images/Resistor_Network_RN1.jpg?raw=1)